 Ostrogen plays an important part in maintaining an effective epidermal barrier, skin thickness, collagen and oil production.
 During perimenopause and menopause, oestrogen levels fall, leading to a decrease in oil secretion and collagen production, and the skin becomes thinner.

 “The skin barrier becomes less effective at retaining moisture and fighting off irritants,” explains Dr Pratsou.
 “All of these changes can therefore result in dry, sensitive skin that is more prone to itching.”
+In other words, low and declining oestrogen can cause the itchy skin.

 READ MORE How to help dry skin in menopause.